Novus Inceptio

-Novus Inceptio is an indie video game by McMagic Productions s.r.o.
+Novus Inceptio is an upcoming indie video game by McMagic Productions s.r.o.
 It is projected as a survival single player set in a post-apocalyptic world that mixes science fiction and fantasy theme.
 Early access started in October 2015.

 Development

 The game is being developed by Martin Markus Mastný since 2012.
 It is inspired by Ultima Online, Star Wars Galaxies and Wurm Online.
 Mastný originally used Hero Engine from Star Wars: The Old Republic but went to Unity engine in 2013.

 The game appeared on Steam Greenlight site in 2015.
 It took only a few days to pass through Greenlight process.
 Early access started on October 5, 2015.
 Mastný also expressed hope that the game could be finished in a few months after early access release.
 In 2020, five years since a few months after early access release the development had been abandoned.
 On November 18, 2022, the developer announced a WIP (more than 8 years after the start of the alpha and over 3 years of silence to the community), in which he also announced that the development would be resumed.